 - Internal management team

-They work on different areas -computing, human resources, associates and donors, administration and finances- to guarantee the proper functioning and the continuity of the entity.
+They work on different areas -computing, human resources, associates and donors, maintenance, administration and finances- to guarantee the proper functioning and the continuity of the organization.

 Their task is to coordinate one of Arrels’ mainstays: volunteers from different spaces and services, their tasks and their needs.

-Arrels’ senior management team gives support to the director in taking executive decisions on behalf of the entity.
+Arrels’ management team gives support to the director in making executive decisions on behalf of the entity.
 They always focus on the mid and long term.

 It is composed of:

-- Manuel Puerta, who lived on the street.
+- Camilo Méndez, who lived on the street.

-- Paola Contreras, who is in charge for the voluntary work management.
+- Paola Contreras, head of the voluntary work management.

-- Ester Sànchez, who is in charge for the person’s supporter team.
+- Ester Sànchez, head of the person’s supporter team.

-- Beatriz Fernández, who is responsible of the internal management team.
+- Beatriz Fernández, head of the juridical care team.

 - Ferran Busquets, Arrels’ director.

-Patronage is the most responsible executive body of Arrels.
+Patronage is the main executive body of Arrels.
 They are in charge of drawing the strategic lines on the mid and long term for Arrels.
 The body is composed of people from different professional areas.
-They look after every action so they follow their mission, the vision and the entity’s values.
+They look after every action so they follow the mission, vision and values of the organization.

 Currently it is composed of: